iotaledger/introduction-docs/docs/introduction/path_to_chrysalis.md

 ### Infrastructure

 Currently, the IOTA Foundation supports two public Networks: Mainnet and Devnet (Devnet is for PoCs and application tests).
 Both networks provide public endpoints for users and partners.
-You can read more about the networks and how you can participate in our [documentation](https://docs.iota.org/docs/getting-started/1.1/networks/overview).
+You can discover the networks on our Explorer [https://explorer.iota.org](https://explorer.iota.org/mainnet).

 While the current Mainnet will be replaced by a new network, it will remain operational for an extended period of time.
 For the purposes of non-time-constrained transition of projects deployed on Devnet, the Devnet will only be upgraded after the Chrysalis release.